nu11ptr/flexstr/README.md

   allocation/copying)
 * Both single threaded compatible (`FlexStr`) and multi-thread safe (`AFlexStr`) options
+* All dependencies are optional and based on feature usage
 * It is simple to use!

 ## Types